-In this tutorial, we’ll show you how to use our Drip addon to integrate WPForms with your Drip account.
+This tutorial will show you how to use our Drip addon to integrate WPForms with your Drip account.

-Towards the bottom of the page, you’ll be able to copy the API Token.
+Towards the bottom of the User Settings page, you’ll be able to copy your API Token.

-When you’re ready, click the Connect to Drip button to save the connection.
+Next, click the Connect to Drip button to save the connection.

-2. Add Drip Integration to Forms
+Adding Drip Integration to Forms

 After opening the form builder, go to Marketing » Drip and click the Add New Connection button.

 The action you choose will determine which options appear next.

-Actions to Add/Update a Drip Subscriber
+Actions to Add or Update a Drip Subscriber

 - Subscriber: Create or Update